David J. Kramer: Post-government career

 Kramer left his position at the State Department during the presidential transition of Barack Obama in January 2009, and became a Senior Transatlantic Fellow at the German Marshall Fund.
 He went on to become executive director of Freedom House on October 4, 2010.

 In February 2013, Kramer caused controversy at the bicentennial North American Invitational Model United Nations, when Kramer's opening keynote speech, which was rife with incrimination of the Chinese citizenry for obsequiousness towards the Chinese government and Communist Party, incited a walkout of 300 Chinese visitors, prompting Kramer to cut the much-advertised speech short.
 Kramer has since pushed back on the backlash, suggesting that the Chinese students who were invited to the event are close to the Chinese political elite, and that their walkout only reinforced the point of his remarks.
-Later, Kramer suggested that students close to authoritarian power groups should not have been invited to an event focused on the promotion of peace and diplomacy.
+Later, Kramer suggested that students close to authoritarian power groups should not have been invited to an event focused on the promotion of peace and diplomacy and that the event should not have invited any Chinese or Russian participants.

 On June 18, 2014 Freedom House announced that Kramer planned to resign that fall.
 On October 1, 2014 Freedom House announced that Mark P. Lagon would replace him in 2015.
 In November 2014, Kramer became the Senior Director for Human Rights and Human Freedom at the McCain Institute.

-In 2016 Kramer argued that the Minsk II peace agreement should be scrapped and western sanctions on Russia maintained.
+In 2016 Kramer argued that the Minsk II peace agreement should be scrapped and international sanctions on Russia maintained.

 In his book, Back to Containment, published in 2017, Kramer excoriated various elder statesmen of the United States, such as Henry Kissinger, for undertaking hybrid back-channel efforts to re-approach Russia, accusing them of naivete and violation of the Logan Act.
 Kramer contends that these actions undermined American security vis-a-vis Russia and the region, citing Kissinger's inclusion into Myrotvorets, Ukraine's semi-official blacklist.

 In 2018, he was on a list of Americans to be questioned by the Russian government.

 In two separate op-eds for Politico Magazine in 2016 and 2021, Kramer called for the most edgewise brinkmanship in tailoring new policy towards Russia, especially on the domestic side.
 While Kramer argued in his first op-ed that all employees of Russian propaganda outlets should be expelled from the United States, his second op-ed expanded this argument in favor of expulsion of "all Russian nationals even very tangentially, indirectly connected to the Russian oligarchy or the hostile Russian state".
+In 2025, Kramer deepened the argument even further by arguing that all Russian nationals, even those with green cards, should be summarily expelled from the United States in order to underscore that retribution towards Russians will be "individualized, random, and indiscriminatory".